William Birch (settler): Homestead and division

 The Birch Homestead at Moawhango was built by Azim and William Birch in 1868.
 The Homestead is a rare example of a house constructed from cob and has a Category I listing from Heritage New Zealand.
 William was appointed a Justice of the Peace in 1878.
 On 9 March 1881 Birch climbed Mount Ruapehu with his wife and George Beetham.

 The brothers divided the station in 1897, Azim taking the homestead, and renaming it as Oruamatua.
 On retiring, Azim sold his holding to Thomas Lowry and Edward Watt.
 In 1906, he was living in London.

 The "Erewhon" name, from Samuel Butler's 1872 book of that name, stuck to William Birch's holdings.
 At the 1920 auction his property was put up for sale as the Erewhon Estate.

 Later life

 In 1905 William Birch was resident at Marton.
 He was on the Synod of the Anglican Church and on the board of trustees of Nga Tawa School in Marton.
 He died at Thoresby, Marton, on 12 May 1920, at age 78.

 Family

 Birch was married in 1875 at Hathern, Leicestershire, England.
-He wedded Ethel Larden, youngest daughter of the late Rev. George Edge Larden.
+He wedded his second-cousin Ethel Larden, youngest daughter of the late Rev. George Edge Larden and artist Lydia Larden.

-On Birch's return to New Zealand, Erewhon Farm being accessible only by packhorse, he built a house, Stoneycroft, in Hastings, as the family home.
+On Birch's return to New Zealand, he built a house, Stoneycroft, in Hastings, as the family home.
 The couple had no children.
 They adopted William's nephew William Charles Caccia, who came to New Zealand in 1884, and changed his surname to Caccia-Birch in 1893.
 Caccia Birch House in Palmerston North is named after him.